On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Preliminaries

-such that $g$ is a right minimal $\mathrm{add}(M)$-approximation.
-Applying $\Hom_\cC(M,-)$ to $f$ gives the corresponding 2-term presilting complex. \end{thm} \begin{remark} \begin{enumerate}[leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item Since the bijection preserves the number of summands, rigid objects in $M*\Sigma M$ with the same number of summands as $M$ must correspond to silting complexes. \item If $M$ is maximal rigid, it is shown in \cite[2.5]{maxrigid} that all rigid objects of $\cC$ lie in $M*\Sigma M$ and so this bijection restricts to
+The proof then proceeds exactly as stated in \cite[4.7]{[AIR]}. \end{proof} \begin{remark} \begin{enumerate}[leftmargin=0cm,itemindent=.6cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item Since the bijection preserves the number of summands, rigid objects in $M*\Sigma M$ with the same number of summands as $M$ must correspond to silting complexes. \item If $M$ is maximal rigid, it is shown in \cite[2.5]{maxrigid} that all rigid objects of $\cC$ lie in $M*\Sigma M$ and so this bijection restricts to

-Further, the bijection respects mutation in this case as mutation on both sides corresponds to differing by exactly one indecomposable summand. \end{enumerate} \end{remark} Theorem \ref{ctbij} can also be used to show the following, which will show that if there are finitely many maximal rigid objects in some category, there must also be finitely many rigid objects. \begin{lemma} Let $\cC$ be a $k$-linear Hom-finite, Krull-Schmidt, 2-CY triangulated category.
-If there exists a maximal rigid object in $\cC$, then any basic rigid object $M \in \cC$ is the direct summand of some basic maximal rigid object. \end{lemma} \begin{proof} Let $N \in \cC$ be a basic maximal rigid object and write $\Lambda \colonequals \End_\cC(N)$.
+Further, the bijection respects mutation in this case as mutation on both sides corresponds to differing by exactly one indecomposable summand. \item If $\cC$ has only finitely many maximal rigid objects, Theorem \ref{ctbij} can be used along with \cite[2.38, 3.9]{[AIR]}, to show that, for any maximal rigid object $M$, $\mut(M) = \mrig \cC$.
+This is exactly as in \cite[4.9]{[AIR]}, but where we replace cluster-tilting with maximal rigid. \end{enumerate} \end{remark} Theorem \ref{ctbij} can also be used to show the following, which will show that if there are only finitely many basic maximal rigid objects in some category, there must also be only finitely many basic rigid objects. \begin{lemma} Let $\cC$ be a $k$-linear Hom-finite, Krull-Schmidt, 2-CY triangulated category.
+If there exists a maximal rigid object in $\cC$, then any basic rigid object $M \in \cC$ is a direct summand of some basic maximal rigid object. \end{lemma} \begin{proof} Let $N \in \cC$ be a basic maximal rigid object and write $\Lambda \colonequals \End_\cC(N)$.
 Let $\phi$ denote the corresponding bijection from Theorem \ref{ctbij}.
 Now take any basic rigid object $M \in \cC$.
 By \cite[2.5]{maxrigid}, $M$ is contained in $\rig (N*\Sigma N)$ and thus $\phi(M) \in \presilt \Lambda$.
 Hence, by \cite[3.1]{siltingtheorem}, there exists $P \in \presilt \Lambda$ such that $\phi(M) \oplus P$ is a two-term silting complex for $\Lambda$.
 Mapping back across the bijection, and using Remark \ref{maxrigremark}(2), shows that $M \oplus \phi^{-1}(P)$ is maximal rigid object which gives the result. \end{proof}